WB Yeats: No Country For Old Men

 The film also highlights the apparent mystery that surrounds the whereabouts of his final burial place.
 Yeats died in France at the start of World War II and his 'remains' were not repatriated for many years.
 Many historians and critics believe that the body that came home to the strains of The Marseillaise and A Nation Once Again was not that of our beloved poet, but that of an Englishman called Alf.
 The film examines the facts surrounding Yeats' humble original burial and subsequent much-trumpeted repatriation to Ireland - the final, ironic chapter in a life replete with contradiction and irony.

-This brand new documentary from RTÉ Arts reveals the Yeats we were not taught about in school.
+This documentary from RTÉ reveals the Yeats we were not taught about in school.
 The documentary uncovers not only the brilliant and challenging poetry that never made it into Soundings, but a life - and death - less ordinary.
 The film contains never before seen footage of Yeats' repatriation to Ireland in 1948, captured by a local film enthusiast and tucked away in the bowels of the Irish Film Archive until now.
 Contributors include historian Louise Foxcroft, grand-daughter of the man whose remains may lie buried in Drumcliffe; writers Seamus Heaney, Paul Muldoon and John Montague and historian and Yeats biographer, Roy Foster.

 *The line "no country for old men" is taken from the poem Sailing To Byzantium from Yeats' 1928 collection, The Tower.